grofit/aurelia-textcomplete/readme.md

 The available options for this binding are:

 * **strategies** - An array taking 1-N strategies which define how the text complete behaves, you can read more below.
-* **native-options** - The options to use for the text completion, based upon the options object in the jquery-textcomplete documentation.
+* **options** - The options to use for the text completion, based upon the options object in the jquery-textcomplete documentation.

 ### token-complete element/attribute